AI-4-SE/CfgNet/README.md

 # CfgNet

-This package contains the configuration network implementation that is used for tracking configuration dependencies across the technology stack of software systems.
+CfgNet is a Python framework that helps developers to detect and track configuration dependencies across the software and technology stack of software projects.
-Due to the tracking mechanism, CfgNet provides a possibility to detect dependency conflicts of configurations by interpreting the changes in the configuration networks.
+Due to the tracking mechanism, CfgNet enables the early detection of configuration dependency violations by interpreting the changes in the configuration networks.

+We envision that CfgNet is used within a Git hook that targets commits to prevent dependency conflicts during the development and maintenance of software systems.
+That is, whenever changes are made, CfgNet checks the changes before the actual commit gets pushed to the repository and reports an error if it has detected possible dependency conflicts.
+This way, developer can check the changes again and even use the information that CfgNet provides to fix the dependency conflicts.

 ## Installation